EyeXion/Phaser_Game_Club_Info/README.md

 You need to have npm installed on your PC.
 If you don't, follow this tutorial to install it : https://www.npmjs.com/get-npm

+Once it's done, change directory with

+`cd Phaser_Game_Club_Info`

-Once it's done, you can load all the needed modules with the command
+Now you can load all the needed modules with the command

 `npm install`